 Dr. Wood holds a doctorate in History from the University of Texas at Austin.
 In 2013-14, she was the Law and Society Postdoctoral Fellow at the University of Wisconsin Law School.
-Her research has been supported by the Hagley Library, the Library Company of Philadelphia, the Huntington Library, the John Carter Brown Library, the Newberry Library, the UCLA William Andrews Clark Memorial Library, the Society for French Historical Studies & the Western Society for French History, the University of Texas at Austin, the University of Wisconsin Law School, Princeton University, and Florida State University.
+Her research has been supported by the Hagley Library, the Library Company of Philadelphia, the Huntington Library, the John Carter Brown Library, the Newberry Library, the UCLA William Andrews Clark Memorial Library, the American Society for Legal History, the Society for French Historical Studies & the Western Society for French History, the University of Texas at Austin, the University of Wisconsin Law School, Princeton University, and Florida State University.

 [The Art of Painting, Johannes Vermeer, 1666]